 Hot New Nights was based around overheard snippets, inspirations and ideas taken from the nightlife along Auckland’s K Rd.

 New Hot Nights was released independently in New Zealand and Australia on May 2, 2011.
-Off the back of the album, Luger Boa performed multiple dates around New Zealand and Australia, and completed a tour of Japan alongside Japanese rock and roll band Guitar Wolf.
-The band remains active and tours on a semi-regular basis.
+Off the back of the album, Luger Boa performed multiple dates around New Zealand and Australia and completed a tour of Japan alongside Japanese rock and roll band Guitar Wolf.

 Jimmy Christmas - vocals, guitar